 Brown was actually decided in phases.
 After striking down Plessy and declaring segregation unconstitutional, the Warren Court handled the issue of implementation separately.
 Brown II, as it has come to be known, was handed down more than a year later, on May 31, 1955.

 In that decision, the Supreme Court sent all cases back to lower courts, asking states to desegregate their schools "with all deliberate speed."

 An earlier draft of the ruling had used the words "at the earliest practicable date," but that language was struck down, in part as an appeasement to the anticipated resistance of the South.
 Using the more open-ended "deliberate speed" wording, Brown set no deadlines and left much of the decision-making in the hands of local school officials.

 From 1955 to 1960, federal judges would hear more than 200 school desegregation cases.
 Border states reached 70 percent integration within about two years.
 Southern states, from grade to graduate school, were hardly changed:

-- In 1956, Autherine Lucy, a black woman seeking admission to the University of Alabama, was called vile names and pelted with rotten eggs by angry Whites.
+- In 1956, Autherine Lucy, a black woman seeking admission to the University of Alabama, was called vile names and pelted with rotten eggs by angry white people.
 Officials excluded her from campus, then expelled her.
 The university remained all white until the early 1960s.

-- In 1960 in New Orleans, armed marshals shielded 6-year-old Ruby Bridges as she passed an angry crowd of 150 Whites who threw tomatoes and eggs.
+- In 1960 in New Orleans, armed marshals shielded 6-year-old Ruby Bridges as she passed an angry crowd of 150 white people who threw tomatoes and eggs.